-OnePlus has a reputation for being a “Flagship Killer” by releasing very powerful phones are incredibly affordable prices.
+OnePlus has a reputation for being a “Flagship Killer” by releasing very powerful phones at incredibly affordable prices.
 The OnePlus 7 Pro is perhaps the most expensive phone they’ve launched yet but can OnePlus justify it, or has it become like every other OEMs?
 Let’s take a look.

 This is a quick look at the device’s specifications to refresh your memory ahead of the review.
 As you can see, the handset brings high-end functionalities, including the powerful Qualcomm Snapdragon 855 and an impressive 3-cameras array in the back.